SamScherer1/SwiftDJITutorials/source/ios-tutorials/PanoDemo.md

     }
 ~~~

-In the code above, we create a DJIMutableWaypointMission object firstly and set its **maxFlightSpeed** and **autoFlightSpeed** properties.
+In the code above, we create a DJIMutableWaypointMission object and set its **maxFlightSpeed** and **autoFlightSpeed** properties.
 Then we use a for loop to create 16 **DJIWaypointAction** objects.
 Each step in the for loop, we create two **DJIWaypointActions**.
 Set the first waypoint action type as **DJIWaypointActionTypeShootPhoto**, the other waypoint action type as **DJIWaypointActionTypeRotateAircraft** with the appropriate rotate angles.
 Then add these two waypoint actions to the first DJIWaypoint.

 DJIWaypointMission requires at least two waypoints, and each waypoint must have different physical location, so we create another DJIWaypoint and control the drone to fly upwards 1 meter and take no action.